Happy Birthday, Elaine May, born 21 April 1932

 - What is important in life and art?
 You know, when I was very young, I thought it didn’t matter what happened to me when I died so long as my work was immortal.
 As I age, I think, Well, perhaps if I had to trade dying right now and being immortal was just living on, I would choose living on.

-May is an American screenwriter, film director, actress and comedian.
+Elaine May is an American screenwriter, film director, actress, and comedian.
 She has been nominated twice for an Academy Award, for Heaven Can Wait and Primary Colors.
 She also wrote the screenplay for The Birdcage.
 She received the National Medal of Arts in 2012.

 Source for photograph